acode/cli/README.md

 	Rebuilds a service (useful for registry performance updates), alias of `lib restart -b`

 register
-	Registers a new Standard Libraryuser account
+	Registers a new Standard Library user account

 release
-	Pushes release of Standard Librarypackage to registry and cloud (Alias of `lib up -r`)
+	Pushes release of Standard Library package to registry and cloud (Alias of `lib up -r`)

 restart [environment]
 	-b                   Rebuild service fully